 In fact, this whole area is full of numbers and graphs and science and gadgets and interesting techie puzzles, never mind the grand+ per year that I'm saving on my energy bills or indeed that "hippy commie yoghurt-knitting greenie" conspiracy about cutting carbon footprint to help avert global warming.

 From aerogel and LEDs to iButtons and thermal imaging, you should see some of the fun I've been having!

 So that's really how I got going: while adding two children to my household I more than halved my energy demand and added enough solar PV to cover all the remaining, by applying my optimisation skills to (part of) real life.

 But my motivation moved beyond simply the mechanics and engineering of saving electricity and gas to the much wider concern for my children's (and other's) future with climate change.

-So I find very frustrating the constant risk-taking with all our futures by people who obstruct action to head off the vast risks from climate change, often selfish fat white old men* who'll be long dead before the real consequences hit, just so that they can enjoy a few more rounds on the golf course.
+So I find very frustrating the constant risk-taking with all our futures by people who obstruct action to head off the vast risks from climate change.
+They are often selfish fat white old men* who'll be long dead before the real consequences hit.
+And just so that they can enjoy a few more rounds on the golf course.
 That really seems to me to be selling billions of birthrights for a mess of pottage...

 Damon, April 2017